aws/eks-anywhere/docs/content/en/docs/workshops/packages/adot/adot_amp_amg.md

 {{% alert title="Note" color="primary" %}}

-- We included `test` sections below for critical steps to help users to validate they have completed such procedure properly.
+- We included `Test` sections below for critical steps to help users to validate they have completed such procedure properly.
 We recommend going through them in sequence as checkpoints of the progress.
 - We recommend creating all resources in the `us-west-2` region.

 {{% /alert %}}